Might you be a Highly Sensitive Person ?

 At least not intentionally.

-But over the last five years, my post “How to Fix a Non Gift Giving Husband” has tweaked a few nerves.
+But over the last seven years, my post “How to Fix a Non Gift Giving Husband” has tweaked a few nerves.

 My two harshest critics consider me delusional:

 “Sounds like you have done a fine job rationalizing a selfish man who is not in touch with you.
 He will buy presents for the next wife.”

 “I find this to be a way of self-punishing for your husbands lack of consideration….
 Your problem is not trying to control him or change him.
 Your problem is being married to a selfish man.
 He does not care about your feelings at all.”

 Now, I’m not claiming that my perspective is “the truth.”
 It’s simply my story of what worked for me.
 Every marriage is unique; what works for one couple may not work for another.

 But the funny thing about my original post?

 Three times a year, “How to Fix a Non Gift Giving Husband” gets a ton of Google traffic.

 It’s a top search result for questions like “Why won’t my husband get me a gift?” and laments like “My husband never buys me anything!”